Poison rodent baits and a conscientious method for vole control

 Safe vole poison

-We have a few natural vole predators on our property.
-Our cats and a family of screech owls that nest in the barrel of the old windmill pictured here above our favorite cat, Gus.
+We have a few natural vole predators on our property, including our cats and a family of screech owls that nest in the barrel of the old windmill pictured here above one of our favorite cats, Gus.
 We don't kill harmless, non-poisonous snakes as they are good natural predators as well.
-Together, they are great for keeping the rodent population under control.
-However, sometimes prolific voles become too much for the natural predators resulting in an infestation.
+Together, our cats, the snakes, and the owls help keep the rodent population under control.
+Unfortunately, sometimes prolific voles become too much for the natural predators resulting in an infestation.
 So what do you do if voles have over-taken your yard, destroying your prized landscape, but you are concerned about the impact using a poison bait might have on wildlife?
 This is an environmentally conscious concern and one that people are considering more and more.
-Just last year, the state of California considered, but failed to pass, a bill that would ban second generation anti-coagulant rodenticides (SGARs) and put heavier regulations on first generation ARs (SGARs are more toxic, requiring only one dose of ingestion and were developed due to some rodent populations seeming to be resistant to the first generation poisons).
+Some states are considering bans on second generation anti-coagulant rodenticides (SGARs) and heavier regulations on first generation ARs (SGARs are more toxic, requiring only one dose of ingestion and were developed due to some rodent populations seeming to be resistant to the first generation poisons).
+The state of California has recently passed extremely heavy restrictions on ALL anti-coagulant rodenticides with limited exemptions for government public health, agricultural operations and food/beverage production.
+This ban includes the Kaput bait we sell to homeowners for controlling voles in the landscape.
+For California homeowners combating voles in their yards, this is an unfortunate decision, but for now, California is the only state to make this sweeping ban to include all anti-coagulant baits.
+We will continue to sell the Kaput bait to all other states.
 When thinking about the control of voles and other rodents, it is most important to look at the active ingredient in a poison bait to address concerns for wildlife and for safety around pets as well.
-Let's take a look at why we think Kaput Rat, Mouse and Vole Bait is the most conscientious choice on the market, and especially the best choice for the control of voles when used responsibly with the Vole Control Bait Station System.
+Let's take a look at why we still believe Kaput Rat, Mouse and Vole Bait is the most conscientious choice on the market, and especially the best choice for the control of voles when used responsibly with the Vole Control Bait Station System.

 Kaput is the least toxic rodenticide on the market with an active ingredient of Warfarin.
-In a recent internet search, I found a competitor bait being heavily promoted for vole control.
+In an internet search, I found a competitor bait being heavily promoted for vole control.
 The active ingredient in this particular bait is Bromadiolone, a second-generation poison.
 Let's consider the following:

 In a study by the University of Nebraska, a 50 lb. dog would only have to consume 4.1 ounces of Bromadiolone to cause death while the dog would have to consume over 20 times this Active Ingredient in Rodenticides Toxicity Comparison Chartamount of Warfarin at 113.50 ounces for the same effect.
 (Source: Prevention and Control of Wildlife Damage, University of Nebraska and MSDS cards, University of NE, Merck Veterinary Manuals).